Predoctoral Trainees

 Fran Querdasi, M.A. (she/her)

-Fran Querdasi is a fourth-year doctoral student in Developmental Psychology with minors in Quantitative and Health Psychology.
+Fran Querdasi is a fifth-year predoctoral student in Developmental Psychology PhD program minoring in Health Psychology.
 Her program of research focuses on biopsychosocial mechanisms linking exposure to adversity in childhood with physical and mental health outcomes, particularly internalizing and chronic pain disorders.
-Her prior work has examined how multigenerational adversity exposure (i.e., adversity exposure in the preconception, prenatal, and postnatal periods) influences development of the gut microbiome in early childhood as well as the microbiome-gut-brain axis.
-Ms. Querdasi plans to extend her research by characterizing gut microbiome-immune pathways that underlie connections between early life adversity and risk for poorer physical and mental health across the transition to adolescence.
-Ultimately, Fran aims to inform novel interventions to improve lifelong health for individuals exposed to adversity in early life.
+She has examined how multigenerational adversity exposure influences development of the gut microbiome and characterized gut-microbiome-brain-immune pathways that underlie connections between adversity and health in childhood.
+This work can inform new interventions for individuals exposed to adversity in early life.

 Postdoctoral Trainees